adobe/sledgehammer/README.md

 To build this project, you need Docker and Make:

-    make build
+    make ci

 This will generate an `adobe/slh` image locally which can then be installed as stated above.

-As Sledgehammer is a go project a valid command would also be:
+As Sledgehammer is a go project you can also place the repository in a valid go path (`<GOPATH>/src/github.com/adobe/sledgehammer`) and execute:

+    go test ./...

+To build the installer:

     cd installer && go build

-and
+or to build the slh executable:

     cd slh && go build